-- A. Design, Conduct, & Reporting (DCR) Personnel Form: The DCR Personnel Form is signed by the PI and submitted with each proposal to the Research Integrity Staff in the Office of Research.
-For proposals to PHS or other sponsors that have adopted similar federal requirements, the DCR Personnel Form identifies the PI and all Investigators who are required to submit an electronic disclosure detailing any SFI related to a project as defined above.
-The DCR Personnel Form does not include a financial disclosure and certification.
-However, the DCR Personnel Form does include a certification that the PI is obligated to maintain the accuracy of the information contained on the form and make updates as necessary.
-The financial disclosure is done independently of the DCR Personnel Form.
-It is the responsibility of the PI to complete and sign the DCR Personnel Form, along with any other Investigators listed on the DCR Personnel Form, in sufficient time to allow for COIC review of projects in which any Investigator has disclosed a SFI. - B. PHS Annual Disclosure Form of Financial Interests (Electronic Disclosure for PHS or Other Sponsors Adopting Federal Requirements): The PI and all Investigators are required to submit an electronic disclosure annually, reporting any personal SFI related to a project as defined above.
-Disclosure is required:

-- a.
-At the time of proposal submission or, when funding appears likely, prior to award acceptance; - b.
-Annually with non-competing continuation funding; - c.
-As new Investigators are added to the project; - d.
-As Investigators' financial interests change (within 30 days of those changes).
+- A. Identifying Investigators on the proposed or awarded project: PIs are required to fully identify every individual on a project that meets the definition of Investigator.
+For proposals to PHS or other sponsors that have adopted similar federal requirements, the PI identifies all individuals, paid or unpaid, meeting the definition of Investigator.
+These Investigators are required to submit an electronic disclosure detailing any SFIs related to their Institutional Responsibilities. - B. PHS Annual Disclosure Form of Financial Interests (Electronic Disclosure for PHS or Other Sponsors Adopting Federal Requirements): PIs and all Investigators are required to submit an electronic disclosure annually, reporting any personal SFI related to their Institutional Responsibilities.
+Disclosure is required: - a. no later than at the time of proposal submission, - b. annually with non-competing continuation funding, - c. as new Investigators are added to the project, - d. as Investigators' financial interests change (within 30 days of those changes).

-It is the responsibility of the PI to complete the electronic disclosure, along with any other Investigators listed on the DCR Personnel Form, in sufficient time to allow for COIC review of projects in which an investigator has disclosed a SFI.
-The COIC review must be completed and the award deemed acceptable by the Vice Chancellor for Research or his/her designee prior to the acceptance of the award and any expenditure of funds.
+It is the responsibility of the PI to complete the electronic disclosure, along with any other Investigators, in sufficient time to allow for COIC review of projects in which an Investigator has disclosed an SFI.
+The COIC review must be completed and the award deemed acceptable by the Vice Chancellor for Research or their designee prior to the acceptance of the award and any expenditure of funds.

-C. Disclosure of Economic Interests: Addendum (electronic disclosure addendum):

-The Addendum is to be completed at the request of the COI Coordinator by Investigators who have disclosed a SFI that may be related to the project.
+C. Disclosure of Economic Interests: Addendum (electronic disclosure addendum): The Addendum is to be completed at the request of the COI Coordinator by Investigators who have disclosed an SFI.
 The Addendum should be completed in the Office of Research electronic Conflict of Interest Disclosure system.
-The form solicits additional facts from the investigator to facilitate review by the COIC.
-Investigators complete a separate Addendum for each entity in which they have a SFI that may be related to the project.
+The form solicits additional facts from the Investigator to facilitate review by the COIC.
+Investigators complete a separate Addendum for each entity in which they have an SFI.